xlasne/Quantwm/README.md

             }
         }
     }
 ```

 The rule is that on an Action, the ViewController shall just update the model via an update transaction.
 ViewController User Interface updates are triggered by the notifications.
+There should be only one updateActionAndRefresh call per event loop.
+If multiple update or registrations are performed,

 ### Registrations

+Registrations are detailled in QWRegistration file.

 ## Installation